Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/layout-overrides.md

 ### 2. Horizontal menu items

-If you want to change the menu, you need to use `horizontalNavMenuContent` prop with the `Layout` component.
+If you want to change the menu, you need to use the `horizontalNavMenuContent` prop with the `Layout` component.

 The value accepted by this prop is: